 The stress, emotion, and confusion that accompany a diagnosis for your child can be overwhelming.
-We are excited to share an article by Ricki Meyer, Exceptional Lives' Director of Policy and Legal Operations, that discusses how our free resources can help parents and caregivers navigate the various disability systems and accompanying emotions upon receiving a diagnosis for their child.
+We are excited to share an article by Ricki Meyer, Exceptional Lives’ Former Director of Policy and Legal Operations, that discusses how our free resources can help parents and caregivers navigate the disability systems and range of emotions they experience when they get a new diagnosis for their child.

-Click here to read the full article, and please share with family, friends, and coworkers who can benefit from our resources!
+Read the full article, and please share with family, friends, and coworkers who can benefit from our resources.

 Find resources for children and families with disabilities